 Finally, remember to ask your doctor for a copy of your medical records.
-Review the records carefully and make sure that the car accident description and your symptoms are accurate.
+Review them carefully and make sure that the car accident description and your symptoms are accurate.
 If not, ask your doctor to correct the errors.
 Medical records can also help support your claims when negotiating with the at-fault driver and their insurance company to compensate you for your injuries.
 Your car accident lawyer can help you obtain, confirm, and correct all of this information.

-4. Call Your Insurance Company and the At-Fault Driver’s Insurance Company
+4. Call Your Insurance Company and the at-Fault Driver’s Insurance Company

-If you believe that the other party caused the car accident, you can contact the at-fault driver’s insurance company to seek compensation.
+If you believe the other party caused the car accident, you can contact the at-fault driver’s insurance company to seek compensation.
 They’ll likely refer you to a claims adjuster, who determines how much the insurance company should pay based on your property damages and injuries.

 Assessing your damages and calculating your potential compensation is a complicated and daunting task.
 An experienced car accident attorney can help you evaluate your expenses from the car crash, demonstrate liability, and get you the compensation you deserve.

-5. Retain an Attorney
+5. Retain an Expert Car Accident Injury Lawyer

 After the car accident, working with insurance companies and trying to get a fair settlement for your injuries can be an uphill battle.
 Insurance adjusters usually try to mitigate their losses and financial responsibilities by paying out as little as possible.
 They might attempt to reduce the accident claim value by offering a low settlement.

-More likely than not, the insurance adjusters or the at-fault driver and their attorney will scrutinize the evidence to find any fault on your part for the car accident and justify the reduced insurance claim or settlement payout—or to avoid paying at all.
+More likely than not, the insurance adjusters or the at-fault driver and their attorney will scrutinize the evidence to find any fault on your part for the car accident and justify the reduced insurance claim or settlement payout — or to avoid paying at all.

-Car accident attorneys have the training to negotiate and defend their clients’ rights.
+Lawyers for car accidents have the training to negotiate and defend their clients’ rights.
 They often know and can handle tactics employed by insurance companies.
 They can also help guide you through the settlement or litigation processes with the other driver and their counsel.
 Even if the other driver caused the accident and your injuries, they might dread the financial repercussions and try to avoid a fair settlement.